An underground cable essentially consists of one or more conductors covered with suitable insulation and surrounded by a protecting cover.

 The conductor behavior is characterized by two particularly noteworthy phenomena:

 The skin effect is the concentration of electric current flow around the periphery of the conductors.
-It increases in proportion to the cross-section of conductor used.
+It increases in proportion to the cross-section of the conductor used.

 The short distance separating the phases in the same circuit generates the proximity effect.